3cixty/querymanager/appkey/README.md

 appkey: current version `v1`
 ======

-## This document describes how to get an AppKey:
+# This document describes how to get an AppKey:

-APIs changed for version v1:
+## APIs changed for version v1:

 ### Getting an App Key by using Google access token

 - please go to `http://3cixty.com:8080/qm/requestKey?accessToken={YourGoogleAccessToken}`
 - then please fill in the form and request an AppKey

+## APIs

 ### Getting an App Key by using Google access token
  (This end point will soon be disabled as we evolve our APIs)